Runtime Authorization Layer

 An MCP gateway, API proxy, or network security layer

-Network security tools like Zscaler enforce zero trust at the network layer — ensuring traffic is encrypted, authenticated, and routed correctly.
+Network security tools enforce zero trust at the network layer — ensuring traffic is encrypted, authenticated, and routed correctly.
 MCP gateways handle transport-layer routing and protocol.
 Both are excellent at what they do.

 05